Schema and guidelines for creating a staticSearch engine for your HTML5 site

 </contexts>

-The default contexts elements are:
+The default context elements are:

 • <body>